Mentona Moser

 Mentona Moser (19 October 1874 – 10 April 1971) was a Swiss social worker, communist functionary and writer.
 Born into wealth, she disapproved of high society, and became involved in philanthropic work, helping to launch the Swiss Communist Party and one of the first birth control clinics in Zürich.

-In Berlin she opposed fascism, and her large inheritance was confiscated when Hitler rose to power.
+In Berlin, she opposed fascism, and her large inheritance was confiscated when Hitler rose to power.
 In 1950, she was made an honorary citizen of the German Democratic Republic as a reward for her dedication to communism.
 She received both the Clara Zetkin Medal and the Patriotic Order of Merit by East Germany.
 Moser is recognized as one of the founders of social work in Switzerland.

 Early life

 Luise Moser, as she was baptized, was born on 19 October 1874 in Badenweiler of the German Empire to the Baroness Fanny Louise von Sulzer-Wart of Winterthur, Switzerland and Swiss watchmaker and industrialist Heinrich Moser from Schaffhausen.
-Though named after Mentone a municipality along the Franco-Italian border, where her parents had happily spent some time, the Lutheran clergyman, who baptized the child refused to register her name as Mentona.
-Her maternal grandfather, Baron Heinrich von Sulzer-Wart had inherited his title from her great-grandfather, Johann Heinrich von Sulzer-Wart, who had been awarded a peerage for service to Maximilian I Joseph of Bavaria.
-When her parents married in 1870, the union created scandal because Fanny was 23 and Heinrich 65, though both were from the upper echelons of society.
-Her father, had made a fortune creating an inexpensive watch of good quality for sale in the Russian market before opening a second successful factory in Switzerland.
+Though named after Mentone, a municipality along the Franco-Italian border, where her parents had happily spent some time, the Lutheran clergyman who baptized her refused to register her name as Mentona.
+Her maternal grandfather, Baron Heinrich von Sulzer-Wart, had inherited his title from her great-grandfather, Johann Heinrich von Sulzer-Wart, who had been awarded a peerage for service to Maximilian I Joseph of Bavaria.
+When her parents married, in 1870, their union created scandal because Fanny was 23 and Heinrich 65, though both were from the upper echelons of society.
+Her father had made a fortune creating an inexpensive watch of good quality for sale in the Russian market before opening a second successful factory in Switzerland.
 He had five children by his first wife, who had died twenty years before his remarriage.
-The elder children did not accept Fanny and when Heinrich died four days after Moser was born, Moser's mother was accused of killing him.
-Fanny became the wealthiest woman in Eastern Europe and though two autopsies showed no foul play in the death, suspicion continued.
+The elder children did not accept Fanny and, when Heinrich died four days after Moser was born, Moser's mother was accused of killing him.
+Fanny became the wealthiest woman in Eastern Europe and, though two autopsies showed no foul play in the death, suspicion continued.
 She had a mental breakdown, and was one of the five women included in Freud's Studies on Hysteria, which launched his career.